AmandracOP/automting-mlsa-viewership/readme.md

 ```
  Firstly, Change the path according to your path of geckodriver(it should be executable):

-> In line 15 replace the path with your
+> In line 15 replace the path with your path

  Now, Lets start an virtual enviornment in your system `venv`(Optional but recommended):
 ```